-The maximum penalty for possession of between 2 and 10 grams of concentrate is 8 years in prison and up to $250,000 in fines.
-Possession of between 10 and 30 grams carries a minimum penalty of 3 years, a maximum of 20, and up to $500,000.
+The maximum penalty for possession of between two and 10 grams of concentrate is 8 years in prison and up to $250,000 in fines.
+Possession of between 10 and 30 grams carries a minimum penalty of three years, a maximum of 20, and up to $500,000.
 Possession of more than 30 grams comes with up to 30 years in prison, plus a fine up to $1 million.

 Selling concentrates, using them to barter, making them, transferring them, or distributing them carries a penalty of up to 30 years in prison and $1 million in fines.
 Trafficking offenses come with a mandatory minimum of 30 years in prison, plus up to $1 million in fines.

 It is also a crime to possess marijuana paraphernalia in Mississippi unless it is intended, marketed, and used only for legal purposes.
 Paraphernalia includes any items used in the cultivation, harvesting, storage, testing, analysis, or use of marijuana.